A Survey on Adversarial Contention Resolution: Dynamic Arrivals

 \subsubsection{Deterministic $k$-Selection}

-Greenberg and Winograd~\cite{greenberg1985lower} consider a multiple access channel with CD, for the two cases where $k$ is known and unknown.
-The authors prove a lower bound for deterministic algorithms of $\Omega(k\log n/\log k)$ in the static case, which of course applies to the dynamic case.
-This is contrasted against the upper bounds, claiming that the deterministic algorithms in Capetanakis~\cite{capetanakis:generalized}, Hayes~\cite{hayes:adaptive}, and Tsybakov and Mikhailov~\cite{tsybakov1978free-russian,tsybakov1978free} provide a nearly-tight latency of $\Theta(k + k\log(n/k))$.
+We start by reiterating that Greenberg and Winograd~\cite{greenberg1985lower} give a lower bound for deterministic algorithms of $\Omega(k\log n/\log k)$ latency in the static case with CD.
+This bound, of course, applies to the dynamic case.
+In particular, as discussed above, De Marco and Kowalski~\cite{doi:10.1137/140982763} demonstrate a non-adaptive, deterministic algorithm that achieves $O(k\log(n)\log\log(n))$ latency, which not far off of the lower bound by Greenberg and Winograd~\cite{greenberg1985lower}.

-With regard to upper bounds, De Marco and Kowalski~\cite{doi:10.1137/140982763} consider the case with a global clock, as discussed above.
-Subsequently, De Marco et al. \cite{DBLP:conf/icdcs/MarcoKS19} examine the power of acknowledgement-based versus non-acknowledgement-based deterministic non-adaptive approaches when $k$ is known; there is neither a global clock, nor is there CD.
-They give a non-acknowledgement-based algorithm with latency $O(k^2 \log n)$, and show that this can be improved to $O(k^2 \log n/\log k)$ with an acknowledgment-based algorithm.
-These results are nearly tight; the authors also provide lower bounds on latency of $\Omega(k^2/\log k)$ for both cases.
-With regards to throughput, these results by De Marco et al.~\cite{DBLP:conf/icdcs/MarcoKS19} demonstrate an exponential separation between the case when $k$ is known and $k$ is unknown.
-For acknowledgement-based algorithms, when $k$ is known, the throughput is $\Omega(1/(\log k \log n))$.
-In contrast, when $k$ is unknown, De Marco et al. show that throughput is $\Omega(1/(k\log n))$, and the best throughput possible is $O(1/(k\log k))$.
+Subsequently, De Marco et al. \cite{DBLP:conf/icdcs/MarcoKS19} examine the power of acknowledgement-based versus non-acknowledgement-based deterministic non-adaptive approaches when there is no global clock and under the no-CD setting.
+For unknown $k$, they give a non-acknowledgement-based algorithm with latency $O(k^2 \log n)$, and show that this can be improved to $O(k^2 \log n/\log k)$ with an acknowledgment-based algorithm.
+These results are (nearly) tight; the authors also provide lower bounds on latency of $\Omega(k^2/\log k)$ for both cases.
+This illustrates a startling contrast with the case for known $k$, where the authors give an acknowledgement-based algorithm with $O(k \log k \log n)$ latency, which is known to be nearly tight \cite{ClementiMS03}.